Depending on the Kibana version you’re upgrading from, the upgrade process to 7.0 varies.

-- Backup your data using the Elasticsearch snapshots feature.
-You cannot roll back to an earlier version unless you have a backup of your data.
+- Backup your data with Elasticsearch snapshots.
+To roll back to an earlier version, you must have a backup of your data.

 - If you are using custom plugins, check that a compatible version is available.

 Elasticsearch can read indices created in the previous major version.
-If you have indices created in 5.x or before, you must reindex or delete them before upgrading to 7.0.0.
-See Upgrading the Elastic Stack for more information.
+Before you upgrade to 7.0.0, you must reindex or delete any indices created in 5.x or earlier.
+For more information, refer to Upgrading the Elastic Stack.

-Once your reindex is complete, you can follow the Standard upgrade instructions.
+When your reindex is complete, follow the Standard upgrade instructions.

 The recommended path is to upgrade to 6.7 before upgrading to 7.0.
-This makes it easier to identify the required changes, and enables you to use the Upgrade Assistant to prepare for your upgrade to 7.0 (see below).
+This makes it easier to identify the required changes, and enables you to use the Upgrade Assistant to prepare for your upgrade to 7.0.

-6.7 includes an Upgrade Assistant to help you prepare for your upgrade to 7.0.
-To access the assistant, go to Management > 7.0 Upgrade Assistant.
+To help you prepare for your upgrade to 7.0, 6.7 includes an Upgrade Assistant To access the assistant, go to Management > 7.0 Upgrade Assistant.